Cataract surgery recovery: 8 tips to minimize recovery time

 During this adaptation period, some patients even report seeing "wavy" vision or distortions.
 This phenomenon, if present, should last only an hour or so.

-You may also develop red and bloodshot eyes because of temporary damage to blood vessels on the surface of the "white" of your eye (sclera) during cataract surgery.
-As your eye heals, the redness should dissipate very quickly within several days.
+You may also develop red and bloodshot eyes because of temporary damage to blood vessels on the "white" of your eye (sclera) during cataract surgery.
+As your eye heals, the redness should dissipate within several days.

 If you received an injection of anesthesia through the skin into the lower portion of your eye, you may notice some bruising similar to a black eye.
 This, too, should fade within a few days.